Walter Greenwood’s Short Stories

 ‘The Revolutionary’ in the TUC Labour magazine, March, 1935 (pp. 150-151).
 This is the story of Jack Tranter, a retired working-man, a life-long trade unionist, and now a widower with five children.
 His children want to move to a better house (with a bath) and indeed seem to want to move away from a number of aspects of working-class community in Salford.
 They persuade Jack against his will to move to a new house and then object to his bringing old habits with him, such as sitting out in the evening on the front step, ready to talk to neighbours (indeed in their new neighbourhood, neighbours do not seem eager to talk).
 His now dominant children will also not allow him to hang his signed photograph of Keir Hardy in the hall of the new house, and are interested, Jack thinks, ‘in nothin’ but dancin’ and what neighbours’ll say … ‘ not one of ‘em knows a thing about politics’ (p.150).
 However, one evening three young canvassers for the Labour Party knock at the door and Jack realises that, after the death of his wife, he has lost all power in his home and become subservient to what are in effect the ‘modern’ consumerist lifestyles of his children.
 His children tell him to come indoors and not disgrace them, but he rebels, reasserts his power in his own home, and rushes out to join the canvassers in their efforts to invigorate the Labour vote.
 There are patriarchal aspects to the story (it assumes, that ‘naturally’ the father should have complete power over a household), but it also explores a very different perspective on working-class politics and life from that in Love on the Dole (1933).
 There indifference to politics stems from lack of understanding and from the immediacy of poverty; here the indifference of the younger generation stems from their absorption in mass entertainment, and in an apolitical sense of (bourgeois?) respectability.
 It is remarkable that this story has been utterly forgotten and its very different political commentary on the mid-nineteen-thirties been completely unnoticed (this is the only discussion of the story).

 The Cleft Stick – substantial short story collection, with illustrations and dust-wrapper by Arthur Wragg, Selwyn and Blount, 1937.
-There will be a forthcoming separate article on The Cleft Stick on the Not Just Love on the Dole site.
+See: Walter Greenwood and Arthur Wragg’s The Cleft Stick (1937)

 ‘Prodigal’s Return’ (London, John Bull, 29/1/1938,pp. 23–4).
 Greenwood was invited to contribute to a series in which authors of famous novels were given the opportunity to write a short story sequel.
 The story focuses on Sally Hardcastle, who is living with Sam Grundy in his sea-side house in Wales.
 She is well-off in material terms, but not content (though neither is Sam, who finds that Sally maintains her independent spirit, and despises him).
 Sally returns to Hanky Park on a visit, but feels that the lack of any possibility of a reasonable standard of living there is still an unacceptable price to pay: